An Israeli soldier holds an Israeli flag at Birkenau (Auschwitz) concentration camp. A symbol of what we have gone through as a nation.

 This was a mistake on the part of the Israelis.
 Experts later concluded that perhaps we should have given more weight to his words, perhaps we should have respected his value system and taken his words more seriously.
 We must look at the fight from the other's perspective.

 The Jews in Europe judged the Nazis rhetoric on their own value system and logic.
 "They will never kill us all, it makes no sense, they need us for the war effort.
 It is illogical to kill productive workers."

 But the Jews did not understand the Nazi Value System, that genocide was more important than the logic of work productivity.
 Misunderstanding their value system lead to incorrect conclusions and actions.

 Decent hard working people might feel it is "illogical" for a criminal to kill for $10.
-It makes no sense why risk jail for only $10?
+It makes no sense; why risk jail for only $10?
 But we are imposing our value system upon their behavior and therefore putting ourselves at risk.

-Decent hard working investor might not understand why a multimillionaire will scam them for their hard earned savings.
+Decent hard working investors might not understand why a multimillionaire will scam them for their hard earned savings.
 It makes no sense.
 Not understanding their Value System, not understanding this heartless greed will lead these innocent people to misjudge and trust the wrong people.

 We have to view the situation from the perspective of the enemy, not from our own Value System.
 Do not assume that the enemy is thinking the same way you are; they are not.

 13. Confidence is important.
 But confidence must be mitigated and controlled by humility.
 Confidence can lead to arrogance, arrogance leads to failure.
 Confidence must not lead to disrespecting your enemy.

 14. If needed, preemptive strikes must be taken.
 If a war must be fought we should be the ones to choose the timing.